Planning your route to market

 Much like an existing retailer, distributors or wholesalers act as the middleman between you and your customer.
-They’re much bigger than retailers, however, so you’ll be able to sell more products in one go.
+However, they’re much bigger than retailers, so you’ll be able to sell more products in one go.

 - An easy way to sell large volumes, as you’re providing products to one business, rather than transporting it to various locations across the country